-As the Department has decided to separate the kinship licensing process from this contract it offered an opportunity to revisit learning from the past 3 years and enhance this FAS contract to ensure the best support of community families while supporting the Departments goal to increase the utilization of community family homes.
-The rewrite of this scope of work began in the summer of 2022 and will be solicitated at the same time as the Kinship Support Services.
-The Department will introduce new pay points to support the contractor's operations in the initial licensing process.
-The scope will enhance the priorities of supporting community families before, during and after a child's placement.
-The Department will also be bringing the licensing regulation function of investigating licensing concerns in house.
+As the Department has determined to separate the kinship licensing process from this contract it offered an opportunity to revisit learning from past years and enhance this Foster and Adoption Supports contract to ensure the best support of community families while supporting the Departments goal to increase the utilization of community family homes.
+The rewrite of this scope of work began in the summer of 2022 and was solicitated at the same time as the Kinship Support Services.
+The Foster and Adoption Supports contract is in the solicitation process.
+Proposals have been submitted and awards are expected in December 2023 so the contract can begin in February 2023.

+The Department introduced new pay points to support the contractor's operations in the initial licensing process.
+The scope enhances the priorities of supporting community families before, during and after a child's placement.
+The Family Support Plan (FSP) introduced in the prior contract was revised for the current contract as a means to better support and develop foster parents to enhance their skills for potentially taking youth with more significant needs.
+The FSP also focuses on addressing placement stability by assisting contracted providers with identifying areas where families need additional supports or training.
+By identifying areas of needed support, the Department anticipates better retention of experienced foster families.

+In addition to a revised FSP, the Department has started bringing the licensing regulation function of investigating licensing concerns in house.
 This change in work will allow the contractor to serve as an entirely supportive function to family in an effort to reduce conflict, ensure licensing regulation and support without service dual roles.
 This effort is expected to have positive results on retention.

 In March of 2022, the Department introduced a new rate High Needs Foster Care (HNFC) and contracting solution to support children with higher needs who do not meet medical necessity.
-This allows more children to be served in a family setting that has a higher skill set to meet the needs of the children resulting in less children being placed in Congregate Care settings.
+This will continue with the new contract and allows more children to be served in a family setting that has a higher skill set to meet the needs of the children resulting in less children being placed in Congregate Care settings.
 A policy was developed to address utilization of HNFC.
 The assessment process is owned by the Statewide Placement Administration and addresses children entering care under significant circumstances allowing them to be placed in this therapeutic setting prior to full assessment for medical necessity being determine.
 The policy also allows children who are in a therapeutic setting to remain in that placement after goals have been achieved if it is in the best interest of the child and allows them to remain in a family setting.